When Cultures Meet: Multicultural Text-to-Image Generation: Lessons Learned and Actionable Steps

 \section{Lessons Learned and Actionable Steps}

-Our findings provide insights into the performance of multi-agent multimodal models for multicultural image generation, highlighting key lessons and proposing actionable steps to improve accuracy and cultural representation in future models.
+Our study surfaces insights into the challenges of \emph{multicultural text-to-image generation} and highlights several directions for improving cultural grounding, demographic coverage, and evaluation practices in future models.

-\textbf{Prioritize Multi-Agent Models.} Our analysis shows that multi-agent models generate more contextually rich and culturally nuanced images than simple models (\Cref{sec:multiagent}).
-By integrating diverse perspectives through collaboration, these models enhance alignment, aesthetics, quality, and knowledge.
-Future research should focus on refining multi-agent frameworks to further enhance alignment, fairness, and representational diversity.
-Additionally, our framework can be extended to generate images depicting a wider range of cultural interactions—such as dancing, eating, and festivals—while featuring diverse groups.
-This extension would allow for a comprehensive evaluation of reasoning and action-based image generation.
+\textbf{Richer Cultural and Demographic Captions.} Multicultural generation benefits from richer prompts that clearly articulate cultural context, demographic attributes, and landmark-specific details.
+By integrating diverse perspectives through collaboration, multi-agent models enhance alignment, aesthetics, quality, and knowledge (\Cref{sec:multiagent}).
+Future research should focus on refining multi-agent frameworks to further enhance alignment and representational diversity.
+Our work can also be extend to evaluate a broader range of cultural interactions—such as social activities, rituals, and everyday practices—to better assess reasoning and action-based image generation.